 Final Thoughts

 Getting your golf ball to spin back comes from creating high friction at impact by combining the right club, the right ball, and most importantly, the right technique.
-By hitting down on the ball with speed and taking a divot after contact, you’ll generate the compression and spin rates that turn ok wedge shots into great-looking ones.
+By hitting down on the ball with speed and taking a divot after contact, you’ll generate the compression and spin rates that turn ordinary wedge shots into impressive ones.

 For those tricky in-between yardages or when you’re facing a tough lie, our goal with Caddie AI is to give you that expert second opinion right in your pocket.
 You can get instant advice on club selection or shot strategy to match your situation.
 You can even take a photo of a poor lie, and we’ll explain the best way to handle it, so you can step up to every shot and swing with total confidence.